Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 is a significant amount of work thus the plan to just have a CMake build system.

 ### Configuration
-The build-time configuration information file is `include/psa/build_info.h`.
+The build-time configuration information header is `include/psa/build_info.h`.
 This file is included by the PSA headers (header files located in `include/psa`) and the PSA core files (located in `core`) to access the configuration options defined in